How likely are people with CMT to get Social Security disability benefits the first time they apply?

 The key concept is “the inability to engage in any substantial gainful activity.”
 This means that Social Security is looking at functional problems.
 Lab numbers, names of diseases, and diagnoses are only used to support the fact that you are unable to work in any substantial manner.
 Physical or mental symptoms that prevent working and last for at least one year must be present.

-For people dealing with CMT and other neurological disorders, the SSA looks for a condition, either static or progressive, that produces any type of neurological impairment.
+For people dealing with CMT, peripheral neuropathy, and other neurological disorders, the SSA looks for a condition, either static or progressive, that produces any type of neurological impairment.
 This can include weakness, spasticity, lack of coordination, ataxia, tremor, athetosis or sensory loss.
 According to SSA regulations, “Documentation of motor dysfunction must include neurologic findings and description of the type of neurologic abnormality.”
 They want to know what the symptoms are and what causes them.

 Motor dysfunction is defined as: “Persistent disorganization or deficit of motor function for age involving two extremities, which (despite prescribed therapy) interferes with age-appropriate major daily activities and results in disruption of fine and gross movements of gait or station.”